• 2025 Harvest Hustle KAG Header copy - Amy Kuhl Cox Five Oaks Ad

 Check out your local Home Depot by going to the kids’ workshop link to make sure they have the kids’ workshop available.
 Most of the stores in the area have them.

-All you do is show up between 9 am and Noon (look around for the area where they have the workshop or ask an associate) and the nice people at Home Depot will give you a packet that contains the craft, along with a kids apron and a commemorative pin, and step by step instructions.
+Show up between 9 am and Noon and the nice people at Home Depot will give you a packet that contains the craft, along with a kid’s apron, commemorative pin, and step-by-step instructions.
+Expect the project to take about 30 minutes to complete, or longer if you really get into it.

-You can register online to be sure you get a kit.
+Pro tip: You can register online at Home Depot’s website to be sure you get a kit.
 If inventory levels of the kits are low, those who registered online will get them first.
 But usually, there isn’t a problem!

-My daughter has a bunch of the commemorative pins on her Home Depot apron At the stores, Home Depot has benches and tables set up where you can sit down and get to work.
+For the kids’ workshops, Home Depot has benches and tables set up where you can get to work at these in-person workshops.
 They provide the little paintbrushes, the hammers, and the paint.
-I try to have my kids wear clothes I wouldn’t mind getting paint on because it can get a little messy.
+I try to have my kids wear clothes they can get paint on because it can get a little messy.

 I have found it’s an awesome parent-kid date idea, especially for parents whose time is more limited during the workweek.